wangcug/GeoMinLM/README.md

 ### Training Data Creation

-If you're interested in creating your own training data or understanding the process of model training, please refer to the script `trople qa.py`.
+If you're interested in creating your own training data or understanding the process of model training, please refer to the script `triple qa.py`.
 This script outlines the process for generating question-answer pairs and preparing data for training the model.

 ### License